KennethRamsey/Ramsey.Maybe/README.md

 C# Maybe monad

-Inspired by haskell's maybe monad, I've created the ma be monad in C#.
-What makes monads a lot more manageable in haskell is its special syntax for monad, which C# supports an very similar syntax, query expression syntax, which has been overloaded in this library to support Maybe objects.
+Inspired by haskell's maybe monad, I've created the maybe monad in C#.
+What makes monads a lot more manageable in haskell is its special syntax for monad, which C# supports a very similar syntax, query expression syntax, which has been overloaded in this library to support Maybe objects.

 A Maybe can either be a value or null.
 To convert something to a maybe, just call the .ToMaybe() extension method.
 A Maybe isn't guaranteed to have a value, so to get a value you have to use the extension .ValueOrDefault(some_default) to get a value or the specified default.